openmobilityfoundation/mobility-data-specification/jurisdiction/README.md

 This specification details the purpose, use cases, and schema for Jurisdictions, a beta feature.
 Jurisdictions are an optional service that, if implemented, must be authenticated, and served by a coordinated group of agencies.

-The Jursidiction API is to be served by agencies, that can optionally be made public.
-It is different from the [Geography](/geography) API, though it does reference Geography areas.
+The Jursidiction API is to be served by agencies, and it can optionally be made public.
+It serves a different purpose from the [Geography](/geography) API, though it does reference areas within Geography by ID.

 ## Table of Contents